Jhgomez/sopes1/Clase/notes.md

 * `kubectl get pods -o wide`: Kubernetes ip, this shows the pods info including their IP
 * `kubectl get nodes`:
 * `kubectl get pods -n kube-system`: you can see the DNS registry there, called "kube-dns" it is in charge to manage the inner network DNS names
+* `kubectl get all <-n <namespace_name>>(this is optional)`: returns all objects in a optionally specified namespace if not it could be the default or global namespace objects that will be returned